Local IPv6 Address Generator

 IPv6 is expanding in Asia as India and China are the biggest adopters of IPv6.
 The deployment stat shows that some countries that were not pioneers or leaders in the IPv4 Internet have adopted IPv6 even earlier than some other countries in Europe.
 Focusing on a single internet system also reduces the cost of maintaining the two systems.

-The world is focusing on IPv6 only by 2025.
-And there are always be the first movers, especially the mobile network operators (MNOs), that could not get many IPv4 addresses.
+The world will focus on IPv6 only by 2025.
+And there are always the first movers, especially the mobile network operators (MNOs), that cannot get many IPv4 addresses.
 So now, the verticals that will move to 5G will automatically get the IPv6 support with 5G.

 Private IPv6 address range

 IPv6 address space is so huge.
 IPv6 size is 128 bits.
 That means it can provide 340 undecillion (36 zeros) addresses.
 In other words, the IPv6 address offers 1,028 times more addresses than the IPv4 address.
-And everyone can be able to get the IP address for each of the devices it owns.
+Everyone can get the IP address for each of the devices they own.

 Therefore, theoretically, it wouldn't be necessary to have private IPv6 addresses like IPv4 addresses (192.168.x.x or 10.x.x.x).